 ABOUT

-My solo exhibition, lean, STAND, COLlapse, opens October 7th at The Danforth Museum of Art.
+My solo exhibition, lean, STAND, COLlapse, opens October 7th at The Danforth Art Museum.
 The gallery will operate as stand-in for the domestic sphere as kitchen tables and fragments of home serve as vehicles to consider the invisible labor of care, grief, and the residue of families.
 Part of an ongoing collaboration with my soft sculptures, Nora Stephens and MacKenzie LeTorré will debut their live performance WE ALWAYS GET BACK UP in the museum on October 21st.
 A single-channel video of our collaboration will also be featured in the exhibition.

-ON VIEW : October 7th to January 28th
+ON VIEW : October 7, 2023 to January 28, 2024

 Opening Reception : Saturday, October 14th 6-8:00 PM

-Dance Performance : Saturday, October 21st 3:00 PM
+Dance Performance : Saturday, October 21st 3:00 PM *SOLD OUT

 I'm excited to share that this summer I will be attending the Jenny Family Residency in New Edinburgh, Nova Scotia.
 My family and I will be spending 2 weeks in July at a summer home across the road from Baie Sainte-Marie that Maine College of Art & Design alumni Barbara Rita Jenny MFA '02 donated as a unique residency inclusive of an artist's partners and families.